Sriii/HanmanSalesKit/README.md

 ***

-- Please use images with width betweeen 150px-170px for grid pages
+- Use images with width betweeen 150px-170px for grid pages
-- Please do not change the sizes of width and height of the table cells
+- Please do not change the sizes of width and height of the table
 - Use the same font type and colour (including bold/underlined/italic)
+- Remember to sync before and after editing
+- If there is conflicts, remove the folder in Documents\GitHub\HanmanSalesKit and clone again in GitHub

 =======